hossam-mahmoudatta/SCRIPTING/README.md

 # SCRIPTING
-This repo will be for any shell scripting
+This repo will have scripting files made in either python or shell.